Quantum Complex-Valued Self-Attention Model: Methodology

-\begin{definition}[Quantum Complex Linear Combination of Unitaries, CLCUs] Given a set of unitary operators ${U_1, U_2, ..., U_N}$,with corresponding complex coefficients ${\alpha_1, \alpha_2, ..., \alpha_N}$ (where $\alpha_j = |\alpha_j| e^{\mathrm{i}\theta_j}$), the CLCUs operator $A$ acts on a quantum state $\ket{\psi}$ as follows:
+\begin{definition}[Quantum Complex Linear Combination of Unitaries, CLCUs] Given a set of unitary operators ${U_1, U_2, ..., U_N}$, with corresponding complex coefficients ${\alpha_1, \alpha_2, ..., \alpha_N}$ (where $\alpha_j \in \mathbb{C}, \alpha_j = |\alpha_j| e^{\mathrm{i}\theta_j}$), the CLCUs operator $A$ acts on a quantum state $\ket{\psi}$ as follows:

-\end{definition} where $\Omega'$ is the normalization constant.
+\end{definition} where $\mathcal{N}' = || \sum_{j=0}^{N-1} \alpha_j U_j \ket{\psi} ||$ is the normalization constant.

-The CLCUs embeds a non-unitary operation into a quantum circuit by employing auxiliary qubits, conditional operations, and post-selection measurements.
-The implementation of the CLCUs consists of the following steps, as illustrated in Fig. \ref{Circuit for CLCUs}:
+The CLCUs implement a linear combination of unitary operations with complex coefficients using auxiliary qubits, conditional operations, and post-selection measurements.
+The specific implementation steps are outlined below and depicted in Fig. \ref{Circuit for CLCUs}.

-First, during the preparation operation $U_{\text{PREP}}$, phase information is introduced so that it can encode complex coefficients.
+First, during the preparation operation $U_{\text{PREP}}$, phase information is introduced to encode the complex coefficients.
 Specifically, we prepare:

-where $\Omega = \sqrt{\sum_{j=0}^{N-1} |\alpha_j|^2}$ is the normalization constant, and the introduction of $\theta_j/2$ ensures that the phase $\theta_k$ can accumulate correctly in subsequent operations.
+where $ \mathcal{N} = \sum_{j=0}^{N-1} |\alpha_j|$ is the normalization constant, and the introduction of $\theta_j/2$ ensures that the phase $\theta_k$ can accumulate correctly in subsequent operations.

 The selection operator $U_{\text{SELECT}}$ applies the corresponding unitary $U_k$ to the target state $\ket{\psi}$ conditioned on the auxiliary state $\ket{0}$:

 Unlike the standard LCUs method, which uses $U_{\text{PREP}}^\dagger$, here we employ the transpose $U_{\text{PREP}}^T$.
 Assuming the modified preparation operation $U_{\text{PREP}}$ is expressed as: